 DENVER - As winter comes to a close, communities look forward to the coming of spring and a return to the warm outdoors.
 But it’s also a time to be aware of the threat of Mother Nature, meaning severe storms and flooding.
 Rapid snowmelt or a couple of inches of rainfall can create potential flooding.

-FEMA Region VIII Preparedness and Mitigation experts have several recommendations to help people get ready for that threat.
+FEMA Region VIII Preparedness and Mitigation experts have several recommendations to help you get ready for that threat.
 Region VIII includes Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming.

 First and foremost on the list is to get flood insurance.
 Homeowners and renters insurance do not typically cover flood damage.
-In our region, the average cost of flood insurance is about $700 a year.
-Since 1978, residents of the six states have collected more than $404 million in insurance payments.
+In our region, the average cost of flood insurance is about $750 a year.
+Since 1978, residents of the six states have collected more than $407 million in insurance payments.
 And floods don’t have to be large to be costly, just one inch of water can cause $25,000 worth of damage to your home.

 Other steps you can take to protect your family and your property include: